Carrieukie/spotify-mcp-server/README.md

    **Connecting with VS Code's Copilot**:
    VS Code's Copilot has a built-in MCP client that can connect to the server when running in Standard I/O mode.
-You can use other mcp clients but it is the easiest that I found to use.
+You can use other mcp clients like claude desktop but Code's Copilot is the easiest that I found to use.
 To use it:

 2. Configure VS Code to connect to the MCP server: